 The core objective of the strategic partnership is to develop innovative solutions and key technologies together and thus face global challenges.
-To achieve this scientific collaborations will be built and expanded; a high level of applicability, entrepreneurship, and industrial collaborations will be promoted, and the training of highly qualified and interculturally trained personnel will be intensified.
-The strategic partnership will be institutionalized through the expansion of sustainble, joint infrastructures in order to continue to live on after the funding period.
+To achieve this, scientific collaborations are continuously being built and expanded, and external stakeholders are included in a targeted manner.
+A high level of application, entrepreneurship, and industrial collaborations is promoted, and highly qualified intercultural personnel trained.
+The strategic partnership aims towards institutionalization through the implementation of sustainable joint structures and processes.

 What are the core topics of the strategic partnership between RWTH – IIT Madras?

 Current core topics of the strategic partnership focus on the fields of environment, biotechnoloy and biology, energy, mechanical engineering, materials, and medical engineering.
 Collaborations in other fields are being considered.